Excelsior (Longfellow): Overview

 The poem describes a young man passing through a mountain village at dusk.
 He bears the banner "Excelsior" (translated from Latin as "higher", also loosely but more widely as "onward and upward").
 The traveller disregards warnings from villagers of fearful dangers above, and an offer of rest from a local maiden.
 The youth climbs higher until a last distant cry interrupts the prayers of the monks of Saint Bernard.
-"Lifeless, but beautiful" he is found by the "faithful hound" half-buried in the snow, "still clasping in his hands of ice that banner with the strange device, Excelsior!"
+"Lifeless, but beautiful" he is found by a "faithful hound" half-buried in the snow, "still clasping in his hands of ice that banner with the strange device, Excelsior!"

 Longfellow's first draft of "Excelsior", now in the archives at Harvard University, notes that he finished the poem at three o'clock in the morning on September 28, 1841.
 The poem came to him as he was trying to sleep.
 "That voice kept ringing in my ears", as he wrote to his friend Samuel Gray Ward, which caused him to get up and write the poem immediately.

 "Excelsior" was printed in Supplement to the Courant, Connecticut Courant, vol. VII no. 2, January 22, 1842.
 It was also included in Longfellow's collection Ballads and Other Poems in 1842.

 The title of "Excelsior" was reportedly inspired by the state seal of New York, which bears the Latin motto Excelsior.
 Longfellow had seen it earlier on a scrap of newspaper.
 Longfellow explained the repeated title as from the Latin, Scopus meus excelsior est ("my goal is higher").
 Biographer Charles Calhoun suggested the Alpine setting was an autobiographical reference to the poet's then-unsuccessful wooing of Frances Appleton, daughter of industrialist Nathan Appleton.